Nicholaswogan/ImpactAtmosphere/ImpactAtmosphere/data/notes.md

 # 9/7/21

 I made two versions of `zahnle_earth.yaml`.
 One version has S8 and S8L and the other does not.
 S8 and S8L are very fast species which cause integration problems.
 Default is no S8.

+# 9/22/22

+I have added the mechanism "Methanation_Ni.yaml", which is from this paper: https://pubs.acs.org/doi/10.1021/acs.iecr.1c00389 .
+It describes CO and CO2 conversion to CH4 via Ni catalysts.